Safety

 Wellness Committee

 Gentry Academy created a Wellness Committee that is committed to the health and wellness of its students, teachers, and staff.
-The committee will work together to meet four times each year to discuss and plan how schools can further follow the wellness policy and in turn accomplish its goal of ensuring a school environment that promotes and protects students’ health, well-being and ability to learn by supporting healthy eating and physical activity.
+The committee will work together to meet four times each year to discuss and plan how schools can further follow the Wellness policy and in turn accomplish its goal of ensuring a school environment that promotes and protects students’ health, well-being and ability to learn by supporting healthy eating and physical activity.

 Student-athletes participating in the Minnesota state high school league for an elected sport are restricted from development with their coach in that elected sport during the off-season.